-- 44. Members commit a criminal offence if they: - (a) incite a client to commit a criminal offence, whether or not the client accepts their advice; or - (b) help or encourage a client in the planning or execution of a criminal offence which is committed; or - (c) agree with a client or anyone else to pervert or obstruct the course of justice by concealing, destroying or fabricating evidence or by misleading the police by statements which they know to be untrue. - 45.
-Members who know that a client has committed money laundering, treason or certain terrorist offences, but who fail to disclose what they know to the proper authorities, are likely to commit a criminal offence by failing to do so, as is the case in the United Kingdom.

-- 46. Members who know or believe that a client has committed an arrestable offence would themselves commit a criminal offence if they were to act with the intention of impeding the arrest or prosecution of the client.
-(Under the law of the United Kingdom, an arrestable offence is one "for which the sentence is fixed by the law or for which a person not previously convicted may under or by virtue of any enactment be sentenced to imprisonment for a term of five years" Section 2(1) Criminal Law Act 1967.) - 47.
-To be convicted of the offence of impeding the arrest or prosecution of a client members would have to do some positive act to assist a client to escape arrest or prosecution for an arrestable offence.
-A member's refusal to answer questions by the police about a client's affairs or to produce documents relating to a client's affairs without that client's consent, would not constitute an act to impede the arrest or prosecution of a client. - 48.
-Where members know or believe that a client has committed an arrestable offence, and they have information which may be of material assistance in the prosecution of the client for the offence, they would be committing a criminal offence if they were to accept, or agree to accept, any consideration in return for not disclosing that information.
+- 44. A professional accountant commits a criminal offence if he/she: - (a) incites a client to commit a criminal offence, whether or not the client accepts their advice; or - (b) helps or encourages a client in the planning or execution of a criminal offence which is committed; or - (c) agrees with a client or anyone else to pervert or obstruct the course of justice by concealing, destroying or fabricating evidence or by misleading the police by statements which they know to be untrue. - 45.
+A professional accountant who knows that a client has committed money laundering, treason or certain terrorist offences, but who fails to disclose what they know to the proper authorities, is likely to commit a criminal offence by failing to do so, as is the case in the United Kingdom. - 46.
+A professional accountant who knows or believes that a client has committed an arrestable offence would commit a criminal offence if the professional accountant were to act with the intention of impeding the arrest or prosecution of the client.
+(Under the law of the United Kingdom, an arrestable offence is one "for which the sentence is fixed by the law or for which a person not previously convicted may under or by virtue of any enactment be sentenced to imprisonment for a term of five years" section 2(1) Criminal Law Act 1967.) - 47.
+To be convicted of the offence of impeding the arrest or prosecution of a client a professional accountant would have to do some positive act to assist a client to escape arrest or prosecution for an arrestable offence.
+A professional accountant's refusal to answer questions by the police about a client's affairs or to produce documents relating to a client's affairs without that client's consent, would not constitute an act to impede the arrest or prosecution of a client. - 48.
+Where a professional accountant knows or believes that a client has committed an arrestable offence, and the professional accountant has information which may be of material assistance in the prosecution of the client for the offence, they would be committing a criminal offence if they were to accept, or agree to accept, any consideration in return for not disclosing that information.
 In these circumstances, the acceptance of a reasonable fee for professional services rendered would not be an offence.